Zelbii/learningpython/README.md

 # learningpython
-this is my study repository, python
+# this is my first repository, my jorney start with python!
-#crie um programa que escreva olá mundo

-m1='olá mundo'
-print(m1)